 - 3 small tomatoes

-- 3 pieces of your favorite cheese that melts easily (I like cheap slices American for this dish)
+- 3 pieces of your favorite cheese that melts easily (I like cheap slices of American for this dish)

 - Lowry’s Seasoned Salt (or your favorite spices)